0

 Itchy all over and a bit smelly

 The itching is caused by the production of seborrhea (grease) that covers the surface of the skin.
-The natural bacteria on the dog’s skin love to feed on the seborrhea and this ready supply of food makes them multiply rapidly.
+The natural bacteria on the dog’s skin love to feed on the seborrhea, and this ready supply of food makes them multiply rapidly.
 It’s the waste these bacteria secrete that causes the relentless itchiness for the dog.

-The incessant scratching can break the skin which opens the door to bacteria getting into the wounds and causing infection.
+The incessant scratching can break the skin, which opens the door to bacteria getting into the wounds and causing infection.

 What causes an increase in seborrhea?

 Often it’s because the dog isn’t coping with the amount of salt or sulphur dioxide (SO2) in their diet.
-Sulphur dioxide is present in quite a lot of fresh dog food, and frustratingly this additive doesn’t have to be declared on the packaging.
+Sulphur dioxide is present in quite a lot of fresh dog food, and frustratingly, this additive doesn’t have to be declared on the packaging.
 In addition, dog rolls and biscuits can sometimes be very high in salt.
 Some dogs eat these foods without any problem at all, while others end up with problem skin.

-Our BioPet Skin remedy targets the seborrhea cycle which can help to relieve symptoms, however to treat the cause it’s worthwhile talking to a raw feeding expert like www.rawessentials.co.nz to discuss how diet can help with chronic skin conditions.
+Our BioPet Skin remedy targets the seborrhea cycle, which can help to relieve symptoms; however, to treat the cause, it’s worthwhile talking to a raw feeding expert like www.rawessentials.co.nz to discuss how diet can help with chronic skin conditions.

 Itchy at the Base of the Tail